 The stomach is typically reduced from 20-30% of its original size.
 The patient has a tube-shaped stomach that helps to reduce the sensation of hunger and removes a portion of the stomach that creates that hunger hormone.

 Most patients instantly see rapid, significant weight loss similar to that of more invasive surgeries such as gastric bypass or gastric banding.
 This is often because of the reduction of the stomach volume and the inability to eat the same portion sizes prior to surgery.
 Gastric reduction helps make the patient feel full after a much smaller amount of food, which aids weight loss.

 In terms of aesthetics, this procedure is most popular.
 There is minimal or less obvious scarring on the body.
-Recovery time also is much shorter then more invasive surgery.
-Surgeons suggest that patients of this single incision procedure had less pain then the alternative; they also lost more weight and were back to their daily routine faster than any other procedure.
+Recovery time also is much shorter than more invasive surgery.
+Surgeons suggest that patients with this single incision laparoscopic surgery had less pain than the alternative; they also lost more weight and were back to their daily routine faster than any other procedure.